uyar/lektor-tekir/README.rst

   lektor-tekir serve

-And then visit the URL "http://localhost:5000/tekir-admin/en/".
+And then visit the URL "http://localhost:5000/tekir-admin/en/", or click the edit button on a page.

 The ``lektor-tekir`` CLI is identical to the Lektor CLI except that it patches the ``serve`` command to enable its own panel.